hexabeast/Sytrace/README.md

+#####Disclaimer : This represents about a week of work, was not thoroughly tested at all, and may be full of bugs.

 ## Why?
 How?

 On some "hard" reversing CTF challenges, visualizing clearly what a program is doing is often not a trivial task, especially with self-rewriting binaries using several processes communicating with each other using ptrace and/or pipes.
 This tool was created while trying to solve such challenge, and it basically has three main purposes :